Naruto and Gaz: Better known as Gaz

 Naruto x Gaz Membrane

 It was your typical day at the Membrane household.
-Dib blabbering on above something paranormal or another, usually about the funny green skinned alien known as Zim.
+Dib was blabbering on about something paranormal or another, usually about the funny green skinned alien known as Zim.
 It appeared the only people on the entire planet that could see through the piss poor disguise was the Membrane siblings.

 Even the smartest man in the world, Professor Membrane perceived the green skinned creature as Dib's 'Funny Foreign friend.'
-Though for one of the Membrane siblings the limit of tolerance was reached.
+Though for one of the Membrane siblings the limit of tolerance was on the verge of reaching its limits.

-Their father was suppose to come home today, but like for the past eight years it was his monitor screen.
+Their father was supposed to come home today, but like for the past eight years it was his monitor screen.
 Professor Membrane was the busiest man on the planet.
-He actually lived in the lab he spent so much time building and forming equations in.
+He actually lived in the lab he spent so much time building devices and forming equations in.

 That was why one Gaz Membrane was in her room, stewing with anger.
 Doing her best to control her anger she was looking for her Gameslave X so she could get lost in the world of fantasy.
 It was her escape, as long as Gaz had a functioning game she didn't have to think about anything else.